ShaylaWhite/weight-tracker/README.md

 Weight-Tracker

-Weight-Tracker was created to Allow users to track theor weights and keep up with their freinds and family weight progress as well as their own.
-Since the start of COVID-19 my freinds and I made a commitment and a competion to hold each other accountable and weight-tracker is perfect for this purpose.
+Weight-Tracker was created to Allow users to track their weights and keep up with their freinds and family weight progress as well.
+Since the start of COVID-19 my freinds and I have made a commitment  to hold each other accountable and encourage each other to stay healthy.
+Weight-tracker is the perfect app for this commitment.

 Usage
 To use this app, just clone, run rake db:migrate and then run shotgun.
 Everything should be set up.